3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/README.md

 ```
 Now `SAVE & RESTART` klipper & go back to the `Machine` tab, you should new have access to the `UPDATE MANAGER`
 - Click the circle arrow button in the top of that section the get the latest update info.
-- click update on your components
+- Click update on your components
 - NOTE THIS CAN TAKE A LONG TIME - 10-20 minutes in some cases!
 Wait for it to complete

 YOUR version of klipper will be partially updated & you'll probabaly get a big red warning saying `PROTCOL ERROR!`